attestantio/vouch/docs/configuration.md

     # This allows Vouch to remain responsive in the situation where some beacon nodes are significantly slower than others, for
     # example if one is remote.
     timeout: '2s'
+  # The beaconblockheader strategy obtains the beacon block headers from multiple beacon nodes.
+  beaconblockheader:
+    # style can be 'first'.
+If not defined or set to another value Vouch will default to using the multiclient.
+    style: 'first'
+    first:
+      # beacon-node-addresses are the addresses from which to receive beacon block headers.
+      beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
+      # timeout defines the maximum amount of time the strategy will wait for a response.
+Different strategies may return earlier
+      # if they have obtained enough information from their beacon node(s).
+      timeout: '2s'
   # The beaconblockroot strategy obtains the beacon block root from multiple beacon nodes.
   beaconblockroot:
     # style can be 'first', which uses the first returned, 'latest', which uses the latest returned, or 'majority', which uses